7 RESTCONF

 Example, get the ssh state of all openconfig devices:

-POST /restconf/operations/clixon-controller:device-template-apply HTTP/1.1
+POST /restconf/operations/clixon-controller:device-rpc HTTP/1.1

-Content-Type: application/yang-data+xm
+Content-Type: application/yang-data+xml

-<input xmlns="urn:example:clixon-controller"><type>RPC</type>
+<input xmlns="urn:example:clixon-controller">

 <device>openconfig*</device>